ngld/old-knossos/README.md

-# A simple mod manager
+# A mod manager

-The original idea and prototype were created by Hellzed. ngld rewrote the manager in Python and extended it.
+A modern mod manager and launcher for FreeSpace Open

 ## Website